-If the Data Subject wishes to have access to the Personal Information about him/her that we hold, the Data Subject should contact us as set forth in the section “How to Contact Us” below.
-We will process all requests for access within the time frames defined by applicable law (and if no such time frames are specified, within a reasonable time period).
+If the Data Subject wishes to exercise any of the above rights the Data Subject should contact us as set forth in the section “How to Contact Us” below.
+We will process all requests within the time frames defined by applicable law (and if no such time frames are specified, within a reasonable time period).

 We retain Personal Information and dispose of it in paper and electronic format, in a form that allows the identification of the Data Subjects, for a period of time not exceeding the achievement of the purposes for which they are processed or in accordance with Data Protection Laws and this Notice.
-Personal Information may also be stored in a cloud environment with a server located in Germany.
+Personal Information may also be stored in a cloud environment with a server located in a EU member state.

-We may also need to retain certain Personal Information to prevent fraudulent activity, to protect ourselves against liability, permit us to pursue available remedies, or limit any damages that we may sustain, or if we believe in good faith that an order, law, regulation, rule or guideline requires such retention.
+We will also retain certain Personal Information if necessary to prevent fraudulent activity, to protect ourselves against liability, permit us to pursue available remedies, or limit any damages that we may sustain, or if we believe in good faith that an order, law, regulation, rule or guideline requires such retention.

-To access any of the rights mentioned in section 11 and contact the Data Controller, please write at firstname.lastname@example.org or the address indicated above.
+To exercise any of the rights mentioned in section 11 and contact the Data Controller, please write at firstname.lastname@example.org or at the address indicated above.